Fastly is required for Adobe Commerce on cloud infrastructure Staging and Production environments.

-After you enable and verify Fastly with the default settings, you can customize cache configuration settings and enable additional options such as image optimization, edge modules, and custom VCL code.
+After you enable and verify the initial Fastly configuration, you can customize the configuration.
+For example, you can enable additional options such as image optimization, edge modules, and custom VCL code.
 See Customize cache configuration.

 During project provisioning, Adobe adds your project to the Fastly service account for Adobe Commerce on cloud infrastructure and creates Fastly account credentials for the Starter

 master and Pro Staging and Production environments.
 Each environment has unique credentials.

 You need the Fastly credentials to configure Fastly CDN services from the Admin and to submit Fastly API requests.